HoTT/Coq-HoTT/STYLE.md

 Look at some of the existing files in `HIT/*` for examples.

+Going forward, we try to use `Colimits/GraphQuotient` to define further higher inductive types.

 [hit-hack]: http://homotopytypetheory.org/2011/04/23/running-circles-around-in-your-proof-assistant/

 ### 1.5.1.
 Case analysis on private inductive ###